2EZ2break/CyberSecPortfolio.io/index.md

 # About Me

-Welcome to my cyber security portfolio website!
-I am Trent Cubine, a driven professional with a strong foundation in both web development and cyber security.
-With a background in web technologies, network security, and threat analysis, I specialize in building secure systems and conducting detailed security analyses.
+I'm Trent Cubine, a versatile and motivated professional with a strong foundation in digital production, web development, and technology.
+With hands-on experience in fast-paced environments, I bring a unique blend of creativity, technical know-how, and problem-solving to every project I take on.

-I have hands-on experience in developing and maintaining secure web environments, most recently as a Digital Producer at Belk, where I worked on e-commerce platforms and digital marketing initiatives.
-Additionally, my role as a Jr. Web Developer at Mission Wired involved building secure donation websites for clients, optimizing performance, and executing impactful email campaigns.
+My background includes work as a Digital Producer at Belk, where I supported e-commerce operations and helped coordinate digital marketing initiatives across multiple platforms.
+I also served as a Jr. Web Developer at Mission Wired, contributing to the development of client-facing websites, optimizing user experiences, and executing high-impact email campaigns.

-I am continuously expanding my skills in cyber security through my academic background, including a BA in Mass Communication with a minor in Computer Science, as well as certifications like Google’s Cyber Security Specialization and CompTIA Security+.
+Whether it's launching digital content, building clean and responsive web pages, collaborating across departments, or troubleshooting technical issues, I thrive at the intersection of strategy, design, and execution.

-In my portfolio, you'll find several projects that showcase my skills in security, such as deploying my own SIEM system using Microsoft Azure and developing a Python-based Wi-Fi sniffer tool for network security analysis.
+In this portfolio, you’ll find projects that reflect my adaptability and technical skills—from crafting web experiences to analyzing digital systems.
+I’m always learning, growing, and eager to contribute to innovative teams that value collaboration and continuous improvement.

-Explore my work and feel free to reach out to discuss how my expertise can help enhance your organization’s security posture.
+Feel free to explore my work and reach out—I'd love to connect and discuss how I can help move your next project forward.
 <br />

 ![Branching](0_3.png)